TOLDOTECHNIK/buildroot-webkit/README.md

 # Detailed description
 Most of the adaptions are stored in the `./board/toldotechnik_rpi/rootfs-overlay` folder.
 After creating the `sdcard.img` it's content is placed in the root `/` folder.

-Two board configurations are available right now:
+Two board configurations are available at the moment:
 - `toldotechnik_rpi0_wpe_defconfig` for RPi Zero (V1.2) and RPi Zero W (V1.1), both tested

 All other RPi 1 boards should work as well.